Stadium Super Trucks: Tracks

 During its first season, the series raced predominantly in football stadiums, such as University of Phoenix Stadium, the Los Angeles Memorial Coliseum, and the Edward Jones Dome, with a dirt track laid out on the field while also running on street circuits as a supporting event for the IndyCar Series.
 The trucks also ran a race at Crandon International Off-Road Raceway.

 Eventually, SST focused almost exclusively on street courses like the Long Beach Grand Prix, Honda Indy Toronto, Detroit Belle Isle Grand Prix, and Grand Prix of St. Petersburg.
-Gordon explained in a 2017 interview that the transition to street circuits "brings [the trucks] to a completely different fan audience."
+Gordon claimed the switch away from stadiums came due to pressure from Feld Entertainment, who oversees stadium events like Monster Jam and the AMA Supercross Championship and wanted venue exclusivity for its brands.
+Despite losing the stadiums, he felt the transition to street circuits "brings [the trucks] to a completely different fan audience."
 On the street courses, aluminum ramps are placed on the track; the ramps are 17 feet, 6 inches long and 2'8" high, and trucks enter them at speeds of 70 mph.

 In June 2017, the series made its debut on an oval track at Texas Motor Speedway, running as a support event for IndyCar's Rainguard Water Sealers 600.
 Although stadiums decreased in hosting races over time, SST continued to occasionally race in such venues.
 For instance, in July 2017, the first Chinese-based SST event was held with Monster Jam at Beijing National Stadium.

 The series' Australian racing began in 2015 with rounds at the Adelaide Street Circuit as a support for the V8 Supercars' Adelaide 500.
 Further Australian events were held at the Surfers Paradise Street Circuit with the Gold Coast 600, the Valvoline Raceway for the Ultimate Sprintcar Championship, and the Homebush Street Circuit for the Sydney 500.
 In 2017, SST ran at Barbagallo Raceway as an undercard for the Perth SuperSprint, marking the first time the series raced on a permanent circuit.
 Later in the season, the series raced at the Hidden Valley Raceway in Darwin as part of the Supercars' Darwin Triple Crown weekend.
 In 2020, the trucks joined the Supercars' Auckland SuperSprint round at Pukekohe Park Raceway, their first time in New Zealand.

 SST has also supported NASCAR events.
 In 2017, they began racing at Road America alongside the Xfinity Series' Johnsonville 180, while they supported the NASCAR Cup Series' O'Reilly Auto Parts 500 weekend at Texas Motor Speedway in 2019.